InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Error Analysis of Existing Insight Datasets

-Among those samples, we observed that many goals were overly broad and lacked specificity.
+\paragraph{Observation 2: Ambiguous and Overly Broad Goals.} Among those samples, we observed that many goals were overly broad and lacked specificity.
 Note that a table can provide numerous potential insights through the comparative analysis of different columns.
 Consequently, a goal defined too generically often yields insights that are diffuse, unfocused, and lack substantive value.
-This ambiguity will critically influence the rigorous assessment of insight accuracy.